syedali237/git-client/README.md

 # A Git-Client written in Python.

+### Using
+__Initialize .git in a repo:__ `python script.py init repo_path`
+__Adding to the staging area:__ `python script.py add file_name1 file_name2`
+__Commiting:__ `python script.py commit -m "your message"` __Status:__ `python script.py status`

+(Will be adding function for reset: to undo changes in a Git repository by moving the current branch pointer to a previous commit)

-* Git stores data using an "object model," meaning every piece of information within a repository, including files, directories, and commit history, is represented as a distinct "object" with a unique identifier (hash) stored in the .git/objects directory.
+Git stores data using an "object model," meaning every piece of information within a repository, including files, directories, and commit history, is represented as a distinct "object" with a unique identifier (hash) stored in the .git/objects directory.

 ### Git Object Store
 It contains your original data files and all the log messages, author information, dates, and other information required to rebuild any revision or branch of the project.